CKEditor AI on Your Premises

 CSS class casing

-Fixed an issue where CSS class names written in camelCase were incorrectly applied during conversion.
-Styles now respect class name casing.
+An issue where CSS class names written in camelCase were incorrectly applied during conversion has been resolved.

 What’s new in Import from Word?